Traces of Death: Traces of Death III soundtrack

-Home media

-In 2003, a box set of the entire series was released on DVD by Brain Damage Films.

 Controversy

 The original Traces of Death has run into controversy worldwide due to its graphic content.

-In 1997, Amy Hochberg, a woman living in Coaldale, Pennsylvania rented the film from a video store and was so disgusted by the film's content that she considered keeping the tape as to avoid children from procuring it from the store.
+In 1997, Amy Hochberg, a woman living in Coaldale, Pennsylvania rented the film from a video store and was so disgusted by the film's content that she considered keeping the tape to prevent children from procuring it from the store.
 She also contacted multiple animal rights groups after witnessing a scene in the film wherein a pig is experimented on with a blowtorch.
 She also lodged a complaint with the video store she had rented it from, as she thought the film was simply "911 calls with a little more".

-In 2003, a DVD boxset of the film and its sequels were confiscated by the Australian Customs and Border Protection Service, after being deemed to "contravene Regulation 4A(1A)(a) of the Customs (Prohibited Imports) Regulations."

-In 2005, the British Board of Film Classification refused to give the first film an age certificate, effectively banning it.
+In June 2005, the British Board of Film Classification refused to give the first film an age certificate, effectively banning it.
 The BBFC considered the film to have "no journalistic, educational or other justifying context for the images shown", while also suggesting that the film could potentially breach UK law under the Obscene Publications Act.